 The City of Winterville Government will obtain 100% of its electricity needs from clean and renewable sources by 2035, and all other energy needs will be met by 100% clean and renewable energy sources by 2050.

-UPDATE 12/2/22: We finally got approval from Georgia Power to active the solar system at the Marigold Auditorium and Winterville Community Center.
+UPDATE 12/2/22: We finally got approval from Georgia Power to active the solar system at the Marigold Auditorium and Winterville Cultural Center.
 The City of Winterville is now generating clean renewable solar energy for the first time ever.

 UPDATE 10/12/22: The 100% Clean Renewable Energy Resolution passed unanimously on October 11th, 2022.
 The City of Winterville Government is now officially committed to converting to 100% clean and renewable energy.